AnupM-UW/SayamiSim/README.md

 The folder SimulatorListenerUDP.Windows holds the Windows UDP client app.

+The folder /project/test has a few unit tests (It was not originally in my plan to add unit tests since I didn't expect to have time for it, but I was able to add a few)

 Installation/Compilation Notes:
 ---
 Note that the project can only be compiled in situ in Raspberry Pi (perhaps on a RPi Docker container as well) due to dependency on Gtk and Cairo, among other things.
 It would be meaningless to compile elsewhere since there are hardware dependencies for the Joystick and Servo, and the pin number assignments for the hardware may not be portable.
 I cannot make a dependency-less Docker container for this project.